Acromegaly: Radiation therapy

-Selection of treatment

-The initial treatment chosen should be individualized depending on the person's characteristics, such as age and tumor size.
-If the tumor has not yet invaded surrounding brain tissues, removal of the pituitary adenoma by an experienced neurosurgeon is usually the first choice.
-After surgery, a person must be monitored long-term for increasing GH levels.

-If surgery does not normalize hormone levels or a relapse occurs, a doctor will usually begin additional drug therapy.
-The current first choice is generally octreotide or lanreotide; however, bromocriptine and cabergoline are both cheaper and easier to administer.
-With all of these medications, long-term therapy is necessary, because their withdrawal can lead to rising GH levels and tumor re-expansion.

-Radiation therapy is generally used for people whose tumors are not completely removed by surgery, for people who are not good candidates for surgery because of other health problems, and for people who do not respond adequately to surgery and medication.

 Prognosis

 Life expectancy of people with acromegaly is dependent on how early the disease is detected.
 Life expectancy after the successful treatment of early disease is equal to that of the general population.
 Acromegaly can often go on for years before diagnosis, resulting in poorer outcome, and it is suggested that the better the growth hormone is controlled, the better the outcome.
 Upon successful surgical treatment, headaches and visual symptoms tend to resolve.
 One exception is sleep apnea, which is present in around 70% of cases but does not tend to resolve with successful treatment of growth hormone level.
 While hypertension is a complication of 40% of cases, it typically responds well to regular regimens of blood pressure medication.
 Diabetes that occurs with acromegaly is treated with the typical medications, but successful lowering of growth hormone levels often alleviates symptoms of diabetes.
 Hypogonadism without gonad destruction is reversible with treatment.
 Acromegaly is associated with a slightly elevated risk of cancer.